jepsar/Jepsar-PrimeFaces-Theme/README.md

 </context-param>
 ````

-### `NoThemeResourceHandler`
+## `NoThemeResourceHandler`

 If you want to replace the PrimeFaces theme with your own CSS, but don't want to build a theme JAR you can use this
 resource handler in combination with the custom CSS resource context parameter.
+I've found this handler to be useful
+when developing a theme.

 Add the handler in the `faces-config.xml`: